lars-quaedvlieg/chronica/README.md

 <img src="res/logo.jpg" alt="drawing" width="200"/>

 Chronica is a completely on-device Flask-based web application designed to help you create, manage, and visualize notes effectively and securely.
-It features an intuitive and interactive UI that lets you add new notes with audio transcriptions, explore saved notes in a gallery, and even perform semantic searches through your entries.
+It features an intuitive and interactive UI that allows you to log your unstructured thoughts, automatically transcribe and structure your notes, explore saved notes in a gallery, and even perform semantic searches and ask for insights about your entries.

 ## Features